-We recommend both Ecommerce Analytics and Google Analytics for your online store.
+We recommend using both Ecommerce Analytics and Google Analytics.
 However, there are key differences in the type of information each tool provides, how the information is presented, and the level of detail to which merchants can drill down.

 Although Google Analytics can measure and help you improve your search engine ranking and connect with Google Search Console, it does not provide the necessary insights needed for scaling businesses to compete with big box brands and marketplaces like Amazon.

-Ghost referrals in Google Analytics are quite typically the reason behind data inconsistencies, and this is something you will want to account for.
-The vast majority of spam is of this type and is commonly referred to as “ghost” because there is no interaction with your online store at all.
+Ghost Referrals are something you will want to account for when using Google Analytics.
+Ghost Referrals are typically the reason behind data inconsistencies between Google Analytics and Ecommerce Analytics.
+The vast majority of spam is of this type and is commonly referred to as “ghost” because there is no interaction with your store at all.

 Spammers use Measurement Protocol, which allows for them to send data directly to Google Analytics' servers.
 Using this method, and likely some randomly generated tracking codes, the spammers leave a "visit" with fake data, without even knowing what site they are hitting.

 Of course, you can ignore this data, but the fake trail that the spam leaves behind pollutes your reports.
-It might have a greater or lesser impact depending on the amount of site traffic to your online store (the less traffic you have, the greater the impact will likely be), but everyone is susceptible to spam.
+It might have a greater or lesser impact depending on the amount of site traffic to your online store (the less traffic you have, the more significant the effect will likely be), but everyone is susceptible to spam.

 Before we dive in, here are some tactics for managing spam you should avoid: